 The best way to encourage workplace communication with employees and managers is by providing tools for effective communication.
 Technology platforms like Slack, Zoom, and Monday.com offer several ways for your workforce to communicate no matter where they are.

-Give employees an internal voice by inviting them to contribute to the company beyond their everyday tasks.
-Encourage your staff to vote on an employee of the month or appreciation award recipients so they feel they are playing a larger role in the organization.
-These types of opportunities are also helpful if your employees’ primary love language is quality time.
+Give employees an internal voice by inviting them to contribute beyond their everyday tasks.
+For example, encourage your staff to vote on an employee of the month or appreciation award recipients to feel they play a more significant role in the organization.
+These opportunities are also helpful if your employees’ primary love language is quality time.

-You can take this a step further by asking employees to provide input regarding company policies.
+You can take this further by asking employees to offer feedback on company policies.
 Being proactive in seeking their feedback lets employees know their ideas, perspectives, and personal experiences are valued.
 These kinds of activities also promote open communication between employees and senior management.

 Find the Fun